Inhalants & Addiction

 Nitrous oxide is one of the most commonly misused gases, as it is also available in whipped cream dispensers (“whippets”) and certain car products.

-4. Nitrates
+4. Nitrites

-Nitrates are a unique type of inhalant in that they work on by dilating blood vessels and relaxing muscles rather than acting directly on the central nervous system (CNS).
+Nitrites are a unique type of inhalant in that they work by dilating blood vessels and relaxing muscles rather than acting directly on the central nervous system (CNS).
 They are also used differently than the other types of inhalants listed, generally being misused as sexual enhancers rather than to alter mood.

-Nitrates used to be more widely available, but the Consumer Product Safety Commission has now prohibited them for most use cases.
+Nitrites used to be more widely available, but the Consumer Product Safety Commission has now prohibited them for most use cases.

 Signs & Symptoms of Inhalant Addiction